joseffie/gulp-joseffie-settings/README.md

 - Automatic creation of component directories with files using the [bem-tools-create](https://github.com/bem-tools/bem-tools-create) tool.
 - Using the [Pug](https://pugjs.org/) and [SCSS](https://sass-lang.com/guide) preprocessors.
 - Using a hard code guide.
+- Using the [Babel](https://babeljs.io/) transpiler to support ES6 syntax by browsers.
-- Using Webpack to build JavaScript modules.
+- Using [Webpack](https://webpack.js.org/) to build JavaScript modules.
 - Checking for errors on commit.
 - Starter template for a quick start of layout.